graph4ai/graph4nlp_demo/README.md

 git clone -b stable_202108 https://github.com/graph4ai/graph4nlp.git
 cd graph4nlp
 ```
+Please use `stable` instead of `stable_202108` if you want to run the NAACL 2021 or SIGIR 2021 demos.

 - Then run `./configure` (or `./configure.bat` if you are using Windows 10) to config your installation.
 The configuration program will ask you to specify your CUDA version.
 If you do not have a GPU, please choose 'cpu'.
 ```
 ./configure